310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/prologue.md

 {% bubble Shinobu %}
 You just confessed your true thoughts!
 I suppose even you would be in puberty, Isara-dono!

-Ack~!!!
-Ninjas are not mascot characters, so I do not have any aspiration to heal people~!
+Agh\~!!!
+Ninjas are not mascot characters, so I do not have any aspiration to heal people\~!

 H-Help me, Isara-dono~!
 {% endbubble %}